SkoolNotes/Taproot/2020HIST201/KBhHIST201WWIEssayOutlineJack.md

 - AA Bismarck tried to double ensure his country by forming two-sided alliances that failed
 - AE Capitulation between Austria and Russia ended up screwing Russia over
-- AF the creation of the independent Albanian kingdom meant to keep peace further inflamed tensions

 *Preemptive use of absolute force will lead to the victimization of the user*